 Commencing in June 2012, a series of governmental and regulatory announcements have been released alleging manipulation of reported LIBOR rates and related claims potentially impacting a large number of financial institutions.
 To date, more than a dozen federal, state and international regulators across three continents have issued statements regarding ongoing investigations relating to LIBOR, including the U.S. Department of Justice, the Serious Fraud Office of the United Kingdom (U.K.), the Financial Services Authority of the U.K., and the attorney general offices of New York, Connecticut and several other U.S. states.
 According to widespread media reports, both the number of these investigations and the number of financial institutions and persons involved are each expected to increase.
 Related civil litigation premised on LIBOR-related allegations includes numerous individual actions, putative shareholder class actions, shareholder derivative suits and employee-initiated actions.
-Based on public statements and media reports, we believe these matters to be the investigations into the alleged misconduct, meaningful uncertainty remains regarding the facts and circumstances surrounding this matter as well as the extent of any losses that may ultimately occur as a result.
+Based on public statements and media reports, we believe these matters to be the investigated are unusually complex and have the potential to continue for years.
+Due to the magnitude of this issue and the ongoing nature of the investigations into the alleged misconduct, meaningful uncertainty remains regarding the facts and circumstances surrounding this matter as well as the extent of any losses that may ultimately occur as a result.
 To date, we have received no loss notifications relating to this matter.